kefaslungu/enhancedTouchGestures/readme.md

 This add-on provides additional touchscreen gestures for NVDA.
 It also provides a set of gestures for easier browse mode navigation.

-Note: this add-on requires NVDA 2017.1 or later running on a touchscreen computer with Windows 8 or later installed.
+Note: this add-on requires NVDA 2017.1 or later running on a touchscreen computer with Windows 8.1 or 10.

 ## Commands